Henry Spencer tries to survive his industrial environment, his angry girlfriend, and the unbearable screams of his newly born mutant child.

 - The film starts with a man named Henry Spencer (Jack Nance) hovering in space.
 His brain, represented by a rocky planet visible through his head, hovers behind him.
 On the rocky planet's desolate surface, there is an overhead view of a building with a large hole in the roof.
 In the building sitting by a window with broken glass there is a Man in the Planet (Jack Fisk) who pulls levers to control Henry's functions which represents his central nervous system.
 This scene is going to represent Henry having sexual intercourse with a woman named Mary X (Charlotte Stewart).
 Henry's mouth opens and a spermatozoon slides its way out, then rests erect at Henry's side.
 The Man in the Planet pulls several levers and launches the sperm into a water hole which represents the vagina of Mary X. Some time passes and a creature is born in the depths of blackness and rises to the surface.

 That evening after dark, Henry walks over to Mary's house through the industrial wasteland and through a railroad yard to meet her family and have dinner.
 Before he goes in, they mention Henry and Mary's strained relationship.
-While Henry is talking with Mrs. X (Jeanne Bates), it's revealed that Henry works as printer at LaPell's Factory, but is "on vacation".
+While Henry is talking with Mrs. X (Jeanne Bates) in the living room, it's revealed that Henry works as printer at LaPell's Factory, but is "on vacation".
 Henry meeting the family is portrayed as very awkward throughout the scene.
 While Henry and Mary wait in the living room, Mary's father works on cooking artificial chickens baking in the oven, while Mary's mother fixes a salad.
 An elderly woman, the Grandmother, sits motionless in the kitchen.
 The family attempt to eat the artificial chickens and salad but everything goes wrong when the chickens start twitching and bleeding when Henry tries to carve them.
 After dinner, Mrs. X interrogates Henry about whether or not he had pre-marital sexual intercourse with Mary.
 He confirms that they did and it's revealed that Mary had a deformed, premature baby.
 Mrs. X orders that they must get married as soon as possible and pick up the baby from the hospital.

 During the night, as Henry and Mary sleep, the baby cries continually.
 The sounds of a raging thunderstorm is heard from outside as well as sounds of more factory machinery and rumblings of a freight train are heard.
 Mary can't stand it and tells Henry that she is going back home, leaving Henry to deal with the baby.